UNAIDS90-90-90/dhis2-unaids-eppspectrum/README.md

 # Software Development Setup

-You need to 1st make sure that 'git' and 'npm' which is part of nodejs is installed on your system.
+You need to 1st make sure that 'git' and 'npm' which are part of nodejs is installed on your system.
 You can use the 'which' command to test whether an executable is present on the system:

     which npm